 The event was so successful that the following year the Menton city council took over the event organisation and moved it into the towns public areas.
 The Citrus show and the original carnival celebrations merged into one big celebration that continued to grow in popularity year after year.
 Soon people began to use oranges and lemons to decorate their parade floats.

-The Lemon Festival 2020 Official Dates and Main Events
+The Lemon Festival Main Events

 The Citrus Patterns Exhibition